Remedy’s Sustainable Choice

 Culturally conscious products

-This is a continual work in progress, but we happily welcome any and all suggestions for bringing in products that are not only environmentally sustainable, but socio-culturally conscious as well.
+This is a continuous work in progress, but we happily welcome any and all suggestions for introducing products that are not only environmentally sustainable but also socio-culturally conscious.
 Over the last year we worked to bring in white-sage alternatives for smoke cleansing and burning.
-There is a lot that goes unsaid in popular wellness regarding the history of native plants, their unethical over-harvesting, and the specific roles these plants play within indigenous spirituality-- we would like to be advocates for such awareness and look forward to growing in this regard!
+There is a lot that goes unsaid in popular wellness discussions regarding the history of native plants, their unethical overharvesting, and the specific roles these plants play within indigenous spirituality.
+We want to be advocates for such awareness and look forward to growing in this regard.

 We know that sustainability is a marathon, not a sprint.
 The only way for sustainability to really take hold is to commit to small, consistent actions over time.
 These consistent choices become habits, which may eventually influence other stakeholders to prioritize our planet’s future.
 Whether you are one person, a small business, a third party, or a large corporation, sustainability is our responsibility!